 Patents include both foreign and domestic patents.
-There were several patents pending at March 31, 2015.
-We capitalize the cost of patents and patents pending, some of which were acquired, and amortize such costs over the shorter of the remaining legal life or their estimated economic life, upon issuance of the patent.
-The unamortized costs of patents and patents pending are subject to our review for impairment under our long-lived asset policy above.
+We capitalize the cost of patents, some of which were acquired, and amortize such costs over the shorter of the remaining legal life or their estimated economic life, upon issuance of the patent.
+The unamortized costs of patents are subject to our review for impairment under our long-lived asset policy above.